santgr11/ud845-Pets/README.md

 This app displays a list of pets and their related data that the user inputs.
 Used in a Udacity course in the Android Basics Nanodegree by Google.

+For the purpose of the course i deleted every branch except the "Starting point" to make every change in that branch with my own solutions to the course.

 Pre-requisites
 --------------